Philio/LiteMVC-Dev/README.md

-LiteMVC-Dev
+LiteMVC 0.4
 ===========

 About
 -----

 This is a development repository for LiteMVC.
-This is a new development version that will not be backwards compatible with the original.
-It will support PHP 5.4 and the general approach and methodologies behind the project have changed somewhat.
+This is a new development version that will not be fully backwards compatible with the original LiteMVC.
+It will support PHP 5.3 or 5.4 and there are 3 simple goals to this release which are simplify, optimise and test.

 License
 -------